-A Relational Database Management System (RDBMS) provides a foundation for numerous apps and services.
-Technologically, RDBMS are considered primeval.
-However, strong theoretical foundation of this technology has kept it pertinent in a volatile industry.
+Relational Database Management System (RDBMS) provides a foundation for numerous apps and services in an enterprise.
+Technologically, RDBMS is considered ancient.
+However, the solid theoretical foundation of relational database technology has kept it pertinent in a volatile industry.

-What is a Relational Database Management System?
+- What is a Relational Database Management System?

-Today, various businesses use relational databases instead of flat files or hierarchical databases for storing enterprise data.
-This is because a relational database can handle a wide range of data formats and process queries efficiently.
-Moreover, it organizes data into tables that can be linked internally depending on common data.
-This allows the user to retrieve one or more tables easily with just one query.
-On the other hand, a flat file stores data in a single table structure, which makes it less efficient and consumes more space and memory.
+The answer to this is simple: a relational database management system organizes data in tables that can be linked internally depending on shared data.
+This allows a user to retrieve one or more tables with just one query easily.
+On the other hand, flat-file stores data in a single table structure, which is less efficient and consumes more space and memory.

 Differences Between RDBMS and DBMS

 There are some contrasting differences between RDBMS vs. DBMS.
 An RDBMS is an advanced version of a DBMS.
 Unlike a DBMS that manages databases on a computer network and hard disks, an RDBMS database helps maintain relationships between its tables.